Arlington ISD: The Right Way to Create & Scale A District-Wide Vision for Learning

 Cultural Tenets

-These six Cultural Tenets express the environment, which will foster students to grow their development of the learner profile skills.
+These six Cultural Tenets express the environment, which would foster students to grow their development of the learner profile skills.

 Active Learning Cycle